Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-\emph{Collective mechanism}---We begin by assessing whether the classical collective switching mechanism is reasonable under realistic conditions.
-In this model, switching proceeds through a concerted displacement of cations and anions along the $c$-axis, going from the M-polar phase with downward polarization through the hexagonal transition state and the final N-polar phase with upward polarization (see Fig.~\ref{fig:fig1}(a)).
-This pathway, first proposed for wurtzite ZnO \cite{konishi_2016}, has since been widely adopted to estimate spontaneous polarization and switching barriers in theoretical studies \cite{fichtner_2019,liu_2023}.
-Although {\it Lee et al.} predicted a transition from collective to individual switching above 22\% Sc concentration \cite{lee_2024}, the collective mechanism remains relevant at lower concentrations, motivating direct assessment of its physical plausibility.
-To this end, we generated a series of 72-atom $\mathrm{Al}_{0.75}\mathrm{Sc}_{0.25}\mathrm{N}$ supercells using the special quasirandom structure (SQS) method \cite{zunger_1990,wei_1990,a_2002,a_2009}, and randomly selected four of them to investigate the switching pathway using the solid-state nudged elastic band (SS-NEB) method implemented in the VASP-VTST package \cite{sheppard_2012}.
-The $c$-axis lattice strain reaches a maximum of nearly 15\% during switching (see Fig.~\ref{fig:fig1}(c)).
-Such deformation is consistent with previous theoretical studies \cite{akiyama_2025,liu_2023} and is characteristic of a collective switching mechanism.
-However, the large strain involved is too unphysical to accommodate in real films, raising questions about the practical feasibility of this transition path in Al\textsubscript{1-x}Sc\textsubscript{x}N.
+\emph{Strain behavior}---We begin by assessing whether the classical collective switching mechanism is reasonable under realistic conditions.
+In the monodomain system, collective switching proceeds through a concerted displacement of cations and anions along the $c$-axis.
+The transition occurs between the N-polar phase with upward polarization and the M-polar phase with downward polarization, through the hexagonal transition state (see Fig.~\ref{fig:fig1}(a)).
+Reference \cite{lee_2024} proposes that collective switching governs polarization reversal in $\mathrm{Al}_{1-x}\mathrm{Sc}_x\mathrm{N}$ for Sc concentrations up to $x=0.28$, where massive lattice strain is required to traverse the nonpolar hexagonal transition state \cite{lee_2024,akiyama_2025,liu_2023}.
+To evaluate this, we perform solid-state nudged elastic band (SS-NEB) calculations \cite{henkelman_2000_0, henkelman_2000_1} on four 72-atom $\mathrm{Al}_{0.75}\mathrm{Sc}_{0.25}\mathrm{N}$ special quasirandom structure (SQS) supercells \cite{zunger_1990,a_2009}.
+As shown in Fig.~\ref{fig:fig1}(c), the $c$-axis strain reaches nearly 15\% during reversal, consistent with previous reports \cite{akiyama_2025}.
+However, such extreme strain is physically prohibitive in real films \cite{chen_2025}, undermining the practical viability of the collective switching pathway in $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$.